 Company and Community Wise enterprises invest in their communities

-In Benefit Venture Blog, Purpose, Reflections, Stakeholder Capitalism
+In Benefit Venture Blog, Reflections, Stakeholder Capitalism, Startup with Purpose

 Company and Community: The business and community surrounding it are in a symbiotic relationship, whether desired or ignored.
 At the negative end of the spectrum, the inter-relation is easily observed when a dominant employer or industry closes down.